Nineteen-Day Fast: Laws concerning fasting

-Although this is not an explicit law, participants of the fast should refrain from profane language and gossiping.
+Although this is not an explicit law, fast participants should refrain from profane language and gossiping.
 The faith believes gossiping damages all the souls involved.

 Exemptions from fasting

-There are various exemptions provided in the Kitáb-i-Aqdas from the obligation of fasting.
-One meeting the exemptions may, however, still choose to fast if they so wish, with the exception of the ill.
+Various exemptions are provided in the Kitáb-i-Aqdas from the obligation of fasting.
+However, one meeting the exemptions may still choose to fast if they so wish, except for the ill.
 Baha'u'llah has stated that in "time of ill health it is not permissible to observe these obligations..."
 The Universal House of Justice has counseled the Baha'is that the decision of whether or not to observe an applicable exemption should be made with wisdom, keeping in mind that the exemptions were set down with good reason.
-Regarding those engaged in heavy labour Baha'u'llah has stated, "it is most commendable and fitting to eat with frugality and in private."
+Regarding those engaged in heavy labour, Baha'u'llah has stated, "[I]t is most commendable and fitting to eat with frugality and in private."